-- i.
-Each Regional Director shall seed advancing teams for the bracketed rounds based on their Preliminary Score, using the same method as in Rule 8(a)(i) but with Preliminary Round Scores instead of Brief Scores. - ii.
+i.
+Each Regional Director shall seed advancing teams for the bracketed rounds based on their Preliminary Score, using the same method as in Rule 8(a)(i) but with Preliminary Round Scores instead of Brief Scores.

+ii.
 Each Regional Director shall assign opposing parties (Appellant or Appellee) to each paired team for oral argument in each bracketed round.
-The Regional Directors shall assign parties such that teams do not argue for a same party in consecutive rounds if possible; otherwise (such as if both paired teams previously argued a same side), the Regional Director shall randomly assign parties. - iii.
+The Regional Directors shall assign parties such that teams do not argue for a same party in consecutive rounds if possible; otherwise (such as if both paired teams previously argued a same side), the Regional Director shall randomly assign parties.

+iii.
+After the pairing has been assigned, each team shall promptly share its brief with its opposing party via service email (preferably, within three hours after the pairing has been assigned), copying the Regional Director(s) of its respective region.

+iv.
 The paired teams shall present oral argument for their assigned side under Rule 18, and the judges shall determine a single winner based only on oral argument under Rule 22(c) for each pairing in the bracketed rounds.
-The winning team shall advance to the next bracketed round. - iv.
+The winning team shall advance to the next bracketed round.

+v.
 The bracketed rounds shall repeat with the advancing teams, under the same assignment, and sharing procedures above, until only two teams remain for a bracketed round that is the Regional Final Round.
-The winner of the Regional Final Round shall be the Regional Winner, and the other team shall be the Regional Runner-Up. - c.
-Each Regional Director shall announce the Regional Winner and Regional Runner-Up, as well as the team in their region with the highest Brief Score as calculated under Rule 23(a) to all teams and serve the same on the National Operations Director.
+The winner of the Regional Final Round shall be the Regional Winner, and the other team shall be the Regional Runner-Up.

+c.
+Each Regional Director shall announce the Regional Winner and Regional Runner-Up, as well as the team in their region with the highest Brief Score as calculated under Rule 23(a) to all teams and serve the same on the National Operations Directors.
 Regional Directors may provide for a reception or other optional activity following the competition.

-- d.
+d.
 Each Regional Director shall provide brief and oral argument scores and all other written feedback to corresponding teams following the Regional rounds.
-Regional Directors may share any scores among all teams following the Regional Rounds and/or in the instance of a dispute, at the Directors' discretion. - e.
+Regional Directors may share any scores among all teams following the Regional Rounds and/or in the instance of a dispute, at the Directors' discretion.

+e.
 Inability to Compete in the National Rounds.
 If, for any reason, a team becomes unable or unwilling to compete in the National Rounds in the event that it advances from the Regional Rounds, it must notify its Regional Director of that fact before the beginning of its Preliminary Round argument.
 Failure to notify the Regional Director in a timely manner may result in sanctions at the discretion of the Regional Directors and the National Operations Director.
 Possible sanctions include, but are not limited to, forfeiture of regional titles and restrictions on the school's ability to compete in future competitions.